 ***Scroll down to the recipe card for concise measurements & instructions.

-Step one: Feed the starter in the AM.
+Step 1: Feed the starter in the morning.

-In a large bowl, weigh bread flour (520 grams) using a kitchen scale- being careful not to include the bowl’s weight.
+In a large bowl, weigh the bread flour (520 grams) using a kitchen scale, being careful not to include the weight of the bowl.
 Here I’m using roughly 4 cups of flour, spooned and leveled.
 (3 1/2 cups of organic white bread flour plus a 1/2 cup rye flour.)

-THEN Add 2 teaspoons salt and seeds if you like- here I’ve added 1 tsp fennel seeds, 1/2 teaspoon caraway and 1 tablespoon chia seeds.- I love this combination.
+Add two teaspoons of salt and, if you like, seeds; here I’ve added one teaspoon of fennel seeds, half a teaspoon of caraway seeds, and one tablespoon of chia seeds– I love this combination.
 Yes, you can add other spices and seeds.
 Get creative, but for the first loaf, I suggest going easy.

 It will look like cloudy water.